Shinsui Itō: Biography

 Itō established his own independent studio in 1927.
 Although many of his early works were direct reflections of traditional ukiyo-e both in subject matter and in style, his technique was revolutionary.
 Ito would paint a "master painting" in watercolors, and dedicated craftsmen would make the actual prints from this "master copy".
 Itō was thus a pioneer in the shin-hanga movement.
-Watanabe and Itō continued their business cooperation into the 1960s, and Watanabe exported thousands of Shinsui prints, generating great success for them both.
+Watanabe and Itō continued their business cooperationuntil the publisher's death in 1962, and Watanabe exported thousands of Shinsui prints, generating great success for them both.

+From 1937, Itō returned to an interest in landscape prints with the series Twelve Views of Ōshima; a trip to China in 1939 further encouraged this shift.